cayfabechris/GymBuds/README.md

 # GymBuds

 A web application designed to bring gym partners together.
-The core functionality of this app is provide a platform in which users can schedule and plan their gym activies with other users.
+The core functionality of this app is provide a platform in which users can schedule and plan their gym activities with other users.

 Current features:
   - Users can sign up